justinjiajia/bigdata_lab/spark_details/spark_script_code.md

       - If the `-r` option is given, backslashes in the input do not act as an escape character.

       - It uses `$IFS` to split the input into words.
 The special shell variable [`IFS`](https://www.gnu.org/software/bash/manual/html_node/Word-Splitting.html) determines how Bash recognizes word boundaries while splitting a sequence of character strings.
-Its default value is a three-character string comprising a space, tab, and newline (to see this, run `echo $IFS | ).
-The following code shows the default value of $IFS$:
+Its default value is a three-character string comprising a space, tab, and newline.
+The following code shows the default value of `IFS`:
         ```shell
         [hadoop@ip-xxxx ~]$ echo "$IFS" | cat -et
          ^I$